-Design of Unlined Canal on Alluvial soil by Kennedy’s Theory
+Unlined Canal Design on Alluvial soil by Kennedy’s Theory

-R.G Kennedy established a theory which states that the silt carried by flowing water in a channel is kept in suspension by the vertical component of eddy currents which are formed over the entire bed width of the channel and the suspended silt rises up gently towards the surface.
+R.G Kennedy arrived at a theory which states that the silt carried by flowing water in a channel is kept in suspension by the vertical component of eddy current which is formed over the entire bed width of the channel and the suspended silt rises up gently towards the surface.

-- The eddy currents are developed due to the roughness of the bed.
+- The eddy current is developed due to the roughness of the bed.

-- The quantity of the suspended silt in the stream is proportional to bed width.
+- The quality of the suspended silt is proportional to bed width.

-- This theory is applicable to those channels which are flowing through the bed consisting of sandy silt or same grade of silt.
+- It is applicable to those channels which are flowing through the bed consisting of sandy silt or same grade of silt.

-He established the idea of a critical velocity ‘Vo ’ that will make the channel free from silting or scouring.
-From long observations, he established a relationship between the critical velocity and full supply depth as follows,
+He established the idea of critical velocity ‘Vo ’ which will make a channel free from silting or scouring.
+From, long observations, he established a relationship between the critical velocity and the full supply depth as follows,

 Vo = C Dn

-The values of C and n were found to be 0.546 and 0.64 respectively, thus
+The values of C and n where found out as 0.546 and 0.64 respectively, thus

 Vo = 0.546 D0.64

-He also observed that the critical velocity was affected by the grade of silt and introduced another factor (m) which is known as the critical velocity ratio (C.V.R).
+Again, the realized that the critical velocity was affected by the grade of silt.
+So, he introduced another factor (m) which is known as critical velocity ratio (C.V.R).